racingmars/dwm/README.md

  * actualfullscreen (Add a real fullscreen mode instead of just the monocle layout; toggle with Mod4-F.)
+ * attachbelow  (Attach new clients below the selected client instead of becoming the new master.)
  * gridmode     (Add a grid layout.
 Select with Mod4-G.)
  * notitle      (Do not show client window title in the bar.)
  * pertag       (Keep layout and other properties per tag instead of global.)